-If you are an agent acting as an employer you will have less evidentiary requirements than an O-1 visa agent or agency that is sponsoring the beneficiary for the purposes of working for multiple employers.
+Agents acting as an employer will have fewer evidentiary requirements than an O-1 visa agent or agency that is sponsoring the beneficiary for the purposes of working for multiple employers.

 By way of example, when filing as an acting agent representing multiple employers, the O-1 visa agent must file the following: